FuelLabs/fuel-specs/src/fuel-vm/index.md

 1. `[$ssp, $sp)`: the writable stack area of the call frame.
 1. `[$hp, $fp->$hp)`: the heap area allocated by this call frame.

+## Executablity

+Memory is only executable in range `[$is, $ssp)`.
+Attempting to execute instructions outside these boundaries will panic.
+This area never overlaps with writable registers, essentially providing [W^X](https://en.wikipedia.org/wiki/W%5EX) protection.